Overview of Container Registry

 You can access Oracle Cloud Infrastructure (OCI) by using the Console (a browser-based interface), REST API, or OCI CLI.
 Instructions for using the Console, API, and CLI are included in topics throughout this documentation.
 For a list of available SDKs, see Software Development Kits and Command Line Interface.

-Note that Oracle Cloud Infrastructure Registry fully implements a Docker protocol that enables you to use the Docker Registry HTTP API (as well as the Oracle Cloud Infrastructure API) to manage images.
-See Preparing for Registry for the list of regional endpoints, and see the Docker documentation for information about using the Docker Registry HTTP API.
+Note that Container Registry fully implements a Docker protocol that enables you to use the Docker Registry HTTP API (as well as the Oracle Cloud Infrastructure API) to manage images.
+See Preparing for Container Registry for the list of regional endpoints, and see the Docker documentation for information about using the Docker Registry HTTP API.

 Most types of Oracle Cloud Infrastructure resources have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
 For information about the OCID format and other ways to identify your resources, see Resource Identifiers.